-How do you describe your approach to investing?
+How would you describe your investment approach?

 We are value investors.
-This means that we invest the Trust's assets in companies whose stock market value is at a significant discount to the fair or intrinsic value of the business.
-Investing in undervalued companies provides two benefits.
-First, it provides investors with a margin of safety if events don't unfold in a way that investors would have hoped and second, they can expect to receive an excess investment return as and when this undervaluation is corrected by the stock market.
+This means that we invest the Trust's assets in companies whose stock market value is at a significant discount to our assessment of the fair or intrinsic value of the business.
+Investing in under-valued companies provides two benefits.
+First, it provides investors with a margin of safety if events don't unfold in a way that investors would have hoped and second, they can expect to receive an excess investment return as and when this under valuation is corrected by the stock market.